Cyber Security in 2020 - How To Moving Quickly and Efficiently Enough to Keep Up With The Threats

 - Be prepared to run simulations and adjustments for different scenarios, filtering by the information the board wants to see.

-If you follow the above, you’ll see that in most cases (especially in 2019-2020) the board will understand the need to act.
+If you follow the above, you’ll see that in most cases the board will understand the need to act.
 And will do it quickly.

 Eli Migdal – Founder of Boardish